Ashutosh2308Bhardwaj/Assignment/README.md

 Hello.

-In this assignment i made a CharactersRemovalController controller with end /reomve to get all data in input_details file , modifies the data and then stores it back to ashutosh_bhardwaj_java_output.
+In this assignment i made a CharactersRemovalController controller with endpoint /reomve to get all data in input_details file , modifies the data and then stores it back to ashutosh_bhardwaj_java_output.

 controller makes a call to removeSimilarAdjacentCharacters function in StringModificationService.